logoraz/guixos-stumpwm/README.md

 instructions are excellent, see: https://systemcrafters.net/craft-your-system-with-guix/full-system-install/

-Next, download this project repo and edit the GuixOS configuration module with your machine and user specific information, i.e. `swap-devices`, `file-systems`, `user-account`, and `%user-name`.
+Next, download this project repo and clone one of the `system/core` configuration modules adding your machine and user specific information, i.e.
+`swap-devices`, `file-systems`, `user-account`, and `user-name`.
+Then in the main `system-config` simply inherit one of the machine-specific core configs.

 Note: See "Establishing WiFi" section on a refresher for connecting to wifi via nmcli.

 You probably won't have git installed, hence the `guix shell` command.